Moons of Mars: Recent surveys

 Searches have been conducted for additional satellites.
 In 2003, Scott S. Sheppard and David C. Jewitt surveyed nearly the entire Hill sphere of Mars for irregular satellites.
-However scattered light from Mars prevented them from searching the inner few arcminutes where the satellites Phobos and Deimos reside.
+However, scattered light from Mars prevented them from searching the inner few arcminutes where the satellites Phobos and Deimos reside.
 No new satellites were found to an apparent limiting red magnitude of 23.5, which corresponds to radii of about 0.09 km using an albedo of 0.07.

 Characteristics

-If viewed from Mars's surface near its equator, full Phobos looks about one-third as big as a full moon on Earth.
+If viewed from Mars's surface near its equator, a full Phobos would look about one-third as big as a full moon on Earth.
 It has an angular diameter of between 8' (rising) and 12' (overhead).
-Due to its close orbit, it would look smaller when the observer is further away from the Martian equator and is below the horizon and thus not visible from Mars's polar ice caps.
-Deimos looks more like a bright star or planet for an observer on Mars, only slightly bigger than Venus looks from Earth; it has an angular diameter of about 2'.
+Due to its close orbit, it would look smaller when the observer is further away from the Martian equator until it completely sinks below the horizon as the observer travels closer to the poles; thus Phobos is not visible from Mars's polar ice caps.
+Deimos would look more like a bright star or planet (only slightly bigger than how Venus looks from Earth) for an observer on Mars.
+It has an angular diameter of about 2'.
 The Sun's angular diameter as seen from Mars, by contrast, is about 21'.
-Thus there are no total solar eclipses on Mars, as the moons are far too small to completely cover the Sun.
+Thus there are no total solar eclipses on Mars as the moons are far too small to completely cover the Sun.
 On the other hand, total lunar eclipses of Phobos happen almost every night.

 The motions of Phobos and Deimos would appear very different from that of Earth's Moon.
 Speedy Phobos rises in the west, sets in the east, and rises again in just eleven hours, while Deimos, being only just outside synchronous orbit, rises as expected in the east but very slowly.
 Despite its 30-hour orbit, it takes 2.7 days to set in the west as it slowly falls behind the rotation of Mars.

 Both moons are tidally locked, always presenting the same face towards Mars.
 Since Phobos orbits Mars faster than the planet itself rotates, tidal forces are slowly but steadily decreasing its orbital radius.
 At some point in the future, when it falls within the Roche limit, Phobos will be broken up by these tidal forces and either crash into Mars or form a ring.
 Several strings of craters on the Martian surface, inclined further from the equator the older they are, suggest that there may have been other small moons that suffered the fate expected of Phobos, and that the Martian crust as a whole shifted between these events.
 Deimos, on the other hand, is far enough away that its orbit is being slowly boosted instead, akin to Earth's Moon.

 Orbital details

+March 5, 2024: NASA released images of transits of the moon Deimos, the moon Phobos and the planet Mercury as viewed by the Perseverance rover on the planet Mars.